fonCki/terminal-site/README.md

 ## Features

-- **Banner:** A banner appears when the website is accessed, displaying a welcome message and a list of available commands.
 - **Commands:** The following commands are available:
   - `about`: Shows a photo of myself and some information about me.
   - `banner`: Displays the banner and welcome message.